Pritham13/AirZoneComfort/README.md

 ## Project Description
 The Smart HVAC system is designed to adjust fan speed based on real-time data such as temperature and humidity using a custom-built machine learning model.
 The system consists of hardware components for data collection and display, as well as software components for data transmission and fan speed control.

+Note: The clinet file is client.py and the ESP32 file is final_server.ino both are under the folder names final
 ## Hardware Components
 - **BMP180**: Used for measuring temperature and barometric pressure.
 - **DHT11**: Used for measuring temperature and humidity.